HomeFiberglass PoolsCrucial Insights: Everything You Should Know About Concrete Cancer (Alkali-Silica Reaction) In...

 3. Preventive Measures: Understanding ASR is vital for developing preventive measures.
 This includes selecting non-reactive aggregates, controlling alkalinity levels, using mineral admixtures like fly ash, and implementing proper construction techniques.

-4. Treatment Strategies: Treatment of ASR-affected concrete requires comprehensive measures.
-This may include removal of affected areas, structural reinforcement, and application of protective coatings specifically designed to combat ASR.
+4. Treatment Strategies: Treating ASR-affected concrete requires comprehensive measures.
+These may include removing affected areas, structural reinforcement, and the application of protective coatings specifically designed to combat ASR.

 5. Long-term Implications: ASR is not a superficial issue; it has long-term implications for the durability and safety of concrete structures.
 Its understanding aids in early detection and facilitates a more informed approach to maintenance and repair.